Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Discussion

 \section{Discussion}

 We proposed a Gaussian process regression (GPR) based on deep neural network kernels \citep{lee2017deep}, called NN-GPR, to improve spatiotemporal climate model integration.
 NN-GPR predicts reanalysis fields based on ensembles of climate model output, which constitutes an integration of the climate models.
 Because NN-GPR uses a deep neural network kernel, the predictions approximate the predictions of a fully trained deep neural network with an equivalent architecture.
-However, NN-GPR allows us to quantify predictive uncertainty through the usual GPR prediction equations (Eqn. \ref{eqn:gpr_predictions}).
+However, NN-GPR allows us to quantify predictive uncertainty with the GP posterior predictive distribution (Equation \ref{eqn:gpr_predictions}).
 Our NN-GPR approach radically departs from traditional model weighting integration schemes since we dispense with model weights and instead consider posterior predictive means as integrations.
 That is, we treat model integration as a prediction problem rather than a mixture weight estimation problem.

 The simulation results in Sections \ref{sec:point_estimation} and \ref{sec:uncertainty_quantification} showed that our proposed NN-GPR approach was more accurate than ensemble averaging and regression.
-However, our method had slightly more conservative uncertainty quantification than weighted ensemble averaging and was comparable to regression.
-We showed that NN-GPR represented uncertainty better in high variance regions, such as over land for surface temperatures.
-Table \ref{tab:point_metrics} showed that NN-GPR was most accurate early on in the T2M prediction interval and slowly deteriorated thereafter.
-We found that this was due to covariate shift in the distribution of T2M model ensembles (Figure \ref{fig:crps_diff}) under SSP245, causing the variance of the predictions to increase (Figure \ref{fig:bias_variance}).
+Table \ref{tab:point_metrics} showed that NN-GPR was most accurate early in the T2M prediction interval and slowly deteriorated after that.
+We found that this was due to covariate shift in the distribution of T2M model ensembles (Figure \ref{fig:covariate_shift}) under SSP2-4.5, causing the variance of the predictions to increase (Figure \ref{fig:bias_variance}).
 For PR, our method was consistently more accurate than the existing approaches.
 This was likely due to the significantly smaller covariate shift in the PR model ensembles.